Fellow soldiers, intelligence analyst testify in Bergdahl's defense

 "Can you give him to me tomorrow?
 I need him.
 I need him now.
 Honestly, I needed him three years ago.
 I need that information," Russell said.

-A third defense witness -- Amber Dock, an intelligence analyst who reported to U.S. Central Command during Berghdal’s disappearance -- made the same case.
+A third defense witness -- Amber Dach, an intelligence analyst who reported to U.S. Central Command during Berghdal’s disappearance -- made the same case.

 After so many years of following his case, she also described the shock of seeing him in Germany for the first time after his release.